Skip to content

 Tip

 This documentation section is deprecated.
-There is a new way of integrating Rapise and Azure DevOps.
+A new method for integrating Rapise with Azure DevOps is available.
 Please refer to Azure DevOps Integration v3.

 This section describes how to execute Rapise tests using the Microsoft Test Framework.